StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 ## Metrics \(Victoria Metrics\)

 {% hint style="danger" %}
-Victoria Metrics uses incremental backups without versioning of a bucket, it means that the new backup **replaces completely the previous one**.
+Victoria Metrics use incremental backups without versioning of a bucket, it means that the new backup **replaces completely the previous one**.

 You **HAVE TO AVOID** the following situations:
 - mount an empty volume to `/storage` directory of Victoria Metrics instances